faridhmad/dockerized-redis-flask-app/README.md

 1. **Flask App (`app.py`)**:
    * Initializes a connection to a Redis instance.
    * The `/` route increments a counter in Redis and displays the current count to the user.
+   * The `/health` route provides a simple way to check the health status of the Flask application and its connection to the Redis server.
 2. **Docker Configuration:**
    * **`Dockerfile`:** Builds a Docker image containing the Flask application, its dependencies, and a production-ready WSGI server (Gunicorn).
    * **`compose.yml`:** Defines services for the Flask app and a Redis instance, managing their interaction and making it easy to start them together.